- International Fellowship

 Junior Fellowship Program 2011 selected five young researchers: Tsisana Khundadze, Sophio Mtchedlishvili, Merab Bochoidze, Salome Minesashvili and Gvantsa Nadiradze out of 175 applicants.
 Since February 2011 the fellows are working on CRRC's different research projects.

 Tsisana Khundadze holds a B.A. in Social Sciences and a M.A. in Psychology from Ivane Javakhishvili Tbilisi State University.
-Her specialization is social, political and cultural psychology.
+Currently she is a PHD student at TSU and her specialization is social, political and cultural psychology.
 Before becoming a Junior Fellow at CRRC in 2011 she worked on different projects as an assistant at ISR and Ars Magna.
 She mainly participated in social and organizational studies.
-Her research interests are related to the means of mass communication and cultural issues.
+Her research interests are related to the means of mass communication and political culture.

 Sophio Mtchedlishvili holds a B.A. in Social Sciences from Ivane Javakhishvili Tbilisi State University and her specialization is Social Psychology.
 Sophio is currently studying for her M.A. in International Affairs at the Georgian Institute of Public Affairs (GIPA).
 Since February 2011 she has been a Junior Fellow at CRRC.
 Her research interests are mainly related to politics, national security, and social issues.